 Yet don’t be surprised if performance or imagination takes up a toll.
 Your art team will need basic, modified software as the norm.

-Older versions of Adobe Photoshop, Illustrator or CorelDRAW will suffice, but if you are working with professional clients, don’t be surprised if they send files you can’t open.
+Older versions of Adobe Photoshop, Illustrator, or CorelDRAW will suffice, but don’t be surprised if you are working with professional clients if they send files you can’t open.

-If your shop does a lot of creative work, many artists tend to use tablets with a Stylus pen for electronic drawing.
-It’s really the only way that many of the best creative minds in the industry want to design.
+If your shop does a lot of creative work, many artists use tablets with a Stylus pen for electronic drawing.
+It’s really the only way many of the best creative minds in the industry want to design.

 Better workflow is also due to the use of two large monitors per workstation.
 Both can be used to build, while the other is reserved for communications, the system, and administrative work in your store.

 Using two monitors means the art team does not need to move between views of the job.